TeamGleason/SpeakFaster/StatementOfWork.md

 This app will be developed for Windows based AAC devices, with phase 1 constrained to observing and collection the use of Balabolka on a Surface Pro computer with a Tobii PC Eye 5 and Tobii Computer Control.

-It will collect computer usage data including intercepting keyboard and mouse events, collecting screen and selfie camera captures and
+It will collect computer usage data including intercepting keyboard and mouse events, collecting screen and selfie camera captures.

+Optional: Capture of audio speech output streams, display recording light for other people in the room.

 ## Privacy

-The app will include a “recording on” notification in the Windows System Tray and a simple Toggle On/Off button for recording.
+The app will include a “recording on” notification in the Windows System Tray and a simple Toggle On/Off button for recording (maybe not system tray, for a larger eye gaze hit target).

 The app will recognize context and only record keystroke and mouse events during speaking events, when Balabolka and Tobii Computer Control keyboards are 'topmost'.

-The captured data will be stored in local disk storage on the Surface Pro using common data formats such as JPG/PNG (image) and JSON (data) files, to be uploaded at a later date by a Google Cloud uploading agent provided by a different application.
+The captured data will be stored in local disk storage on the Surface Pro using common data formats such as JPG/PNG (image) and JSON (data) files, to be uploaded at a later date by a Google Cloud uploading agent.

 ## Specific Aims (e.g. goals)